 Praised by the The New York Times as a "voice notable for its dramatic nuance" and described by Opera News as "Refreshing...[With] beautifully molded, vividly communicative phrasing” Suzanne Vinnik has captivated audience across the globe.
 In addition to her singing career, she launched her own ethical private clothing brand “by VINNIK” which features original designs for creative women on the go.
 Her line has been worn by some of the biggest names in opera sold exclusively via social media.
 Other entrepreneurial projects include co-founding Shoperatic which has over 11k members and has put more than $400k into the pockets of opera singers during a fifteen month period and international styling and photography credits.

-Ms. Vinnik's varied operatic engagements have included performances at Florida Grand Opera as Violetta in La traviata; Musetta for Nevada Opera Theatre, Opera North, and the Castleton Festival under the baton of the late Lorin Maazel and Mimi with New Jersey Festival Orchestra in La bohème; Pittsburgh Opera as Leïla in Les Pêcheurs de Perles and Gretel in Hänsel und Gretel; Lyric Opera Virginia and Opera Las Vegas as Micaëla in Carmen; Ricky Ian Gordon's Orpheus & Eurydice in San Antonio and most recently, Nedda in Pagliacci with Cedar Rapids Opera Theatre.
+Ms. Vinnik's diverse operatic engagements have included performances at Florida Grand Opera as Violetta in La traviata; Musetta for Nevada Opera Theatre, Opera North, and the Castleton Festival under the baton of the late Lorin Maazel and Mimi with New Jersey Festival Orchestra in La bohème; Pittsburgh Opera as Leïla in Les Pêcheurs de Perles and Gretel in Hänsel und Gretel; Lyric Opera Virginia and Opera Las Vegas as Micaëla in Carmen; Ricky Ian Gordon's Orpheus & Eurydice in San Antonio and most recently, Nedda in Pagliacci with Cedar Rapids Opera Theatre.
 She made her theatrical debut as Eleanor Steber in Australian Theatre Company's new play Continental by Justin Fleming directed by Wayne Harrison of Absinthe before covering the title role in Manon Lescaut with Dallas Opera where she sang nearly every rehearsal under the baton of Maestro Emmanuel Villaume.